 - Watch WWDC 2021 when dropping iOS 14

 - Watch WWDC 2020 when dropping iOS 13

 - Watch WWDC 2019 when dropping iOS 12

 - Watch WWDC 2018 when dropping iOS 11

 - Watch WWDC 2017 when dropping iOS 10

 I do want to point out that you could obviously always directly start implementing code from those sessions once their related iOS version is released.
-However, you’ll not be the first develop to skip and wait till you actually only support that iOS version and up.
-For those (like me), it can be very valuable to revisit those older sessions and see which parts you can now start implementing.
+However, you’ll not be the first developer to skip and wait till you actually only support that iOS version and up.
+It can be precious for those (like me) to revisit those older sessions and see which parts you can now implement.

 Dropping an iOS version can be an easy decision if you’re developing an app on your own.
 When working on a team though, it can be very hard.
 Making a solid decision based on data and facts is required to convince your colleagues about dropping a version.
 Once you drop a certain version, inform your users and update your backlog with new APIs to implement.

 If you like to improve your workflow even more, check out the workflow category page.
 Feel free to contact me or tweet me on Twitter if you have any additional tips or feedback.